-- Bitters: Very important pear martini ingredient to balance out the flavors.
+- Bitters: Essential pear martini ingredient to balance out the flavors.

 - Shaker: I love this set from Amazon.
 It costs about $13 and has measurements in ounces which makes life so easy for making martinis.
 I also like the way the two cups meet to shake the ingredients.
 It leaves plenty of room for the ice to move and crush into tiny bits, which is ideal.
 Much better than having a small top.

 To finish, garnish with sliced pear or a lemon wedge on the rim.
 Or throw some berries in.
-I had some raspberries which was perfect for my mood.
+I had some raspberries which were perfect for my mood.

 Pear Martini Recipe: